 For accounting queries related to trust funds please contact Tanya Cosier on (2)70187 or tanya.cosier@admin.ox.ac.uk.

-For any other enquiries please email trusts.finance@admin.ox.ac.uk.
+For any other enquiries please email trusts@admin.ox.ac.uk.

 Where to find further information in Oracle

 To obtain information on an endowment in between the issuance of trust fund statements, log into Oracle with the ‘UO Trust Fund General Ledger Enquiry’ responsibility.
 This responsibility allows departmental users run reports and queries on any GL code, ie they are not limited to their own department’s accounts, so this is usually allocated to Administrators and Finance Officers.
 Users will need to ask the Financial Systems Support Centre to set up this responsibility if they do not already have it.
 This may take two working days.